-The installation has been tested on Mac Os X Leopard, Snow Leopard and Lion.
+The installation has been tested on OS X 10.9 (Mavericks).

-- 1. Please follow the instructions on http://dev.eiffel.com/EiffelOnMac under section "Using Macports".
-When giving the command sudo port install eiffelstudioXX replace XX by 70. - 2.
+- Please follow the instructions on http://dev.eiffel.com/EiffelOnMac under section "Using Macports".
+When giving the command sudo port install eiffelstudioXX replace XX by 73. - 2.
 After having installed and compiled EiffelStudio, as indicated by the message at the end of the installation process, you will have to update some configuration files.
 To achieve a consistent setup for bash and X11, we recommend to edit the following files located in your home directory: .bashrc, .bash_profile and .profile.
 If these files do not exist, create them.
-If they exist and already have content, add the following lines anywhere.

-3. First you need to edit .bashrc according to the instructions you get after a successful installation.
+To edit the files, you can use for example the nano editor, as in > nano .bashrc.
+If they exist and already have content, add the following lines anywhere. - 3.
+First you need to edit .bashrc according to the instructions you get after a successful installation.
 The following is an example: